 Priority 1 parcels are primarily for the stormwater ponds and the ancillary facility locations.
 MWAA is beginning to develop the property appraisals and the right-of-way plans for the Priority 1 acquisitions where access is due to CRC by March 15, 2014.
 The PMOC requested the new schedule for Priority 1 acquisitions now that the March 1, 2014 deadline has passed.
 MWAA responded that an additional year was incorporated into the process to bring the date for Priority 1 acquisitions to March 1, 2015.
 MWAA reported that the Priority 1 parcels were developed by MWAA during preliminary engineering; however, CRC had different priorities.
 MWAA added that it is working with CRC and has provided CRC with early access/rights of entry, which has been largely successful.
-MWAA committed to providing a revised property acquisition schedule during the October 2014 meeting.
+MWAA provided a revised property acquisition schedule on October 3, 2014.